johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

 The process of building a cluster is relatively straightforward.

 1. Pick an arbitrary point from the data set and create a new cluster starting with that point.
-2. For each point in the cluster, search for all the points in the data set that are within the user-defined distance and add them to the cluster.
+2. For each point in the cluster, search for all the data set points within the user-defined distance and add them to the cluster.
 Include the new points in the cluster as you go.
-3. Once the search around all the points in the cluster is complete and no new points have been added to the cluster, that cluster is complete.
+3. Once the search around all the points in the cluster is complete, and no new points have been added to the cluster, that cluster is complete.
 4. Request the next arbitrary point from the data set not already added to a cluster.
 If a point is returned, repeat from step 2.
 If no points are left, the clustering process is complete.

 In the code provided here, the data set is stored in a k-d tree where each point in the original data set is represented by a node in the tree.
 The picking and searching operations described above are performed on the k-d tree.
 When a point is added to a cluster by the picking or searching operation, its node in the tree is marked as taken, and that point is ignored on all subsequent operations.

 ### Issues with Multi-threading the Clustering Process

-At first, it might seem that you could start multiple threads, each building its list of clusters.
+At first, it might seem that you could start multiple threads, each building its own list of clusters.
 When all threads have returned, simply concentrate the per-thread lists into a single list of clusters.
 But consider the possibility that two threads may pick different points that eventually want to be placed in the same cluster.
 Since the picking process chooses arbitrary untaken points, there is nothing that guarantees this won't happen.
 The probability that it will happen within a multi-threaded cluster build process is near 100%.

 The result of the multithreaded process is that some clusters have been split into two or more sub-clusters.
 Worse, which clusters have been split will change from run to run, depending on the timing of how the threads interact.
 This happens even when rerunning the process on the same data set.